vijay151096/ExploreEngine/Features.md

 - It has a search bar with list of sugesstions in the bottom div.

 ### Optimization in the Front End
-- we have introduced debounced search, instead of calling the API for every keyPress, we call the API when the timeout is reached.
+- we have introduced debounced search, instead of calling the API for every keyPress, we call the API when the timeout is reached
-- (or) user gives some time after continuous typing.
+- (or) user gives some time after continuous typing, For now It is set to default value of 0ms.
 - which help us reduce the overload of network calls on the server.

 ### Input Validations